haleydek/haleydek.github.io/_posts/2019-12-15-do_you_even_hoist.markdown

 ![](https://i.imgur.com/2OJ7E3G.png)

-JavaScript only hoists variable declarations, not assignment.
+JavaScript only hoists variable declarations, not assignments.
 The initialization of variables is handled differently, depending on whether *var*, *let*, or *const* is used to declare them.

 In the example above, *let* was used to declare the honeycrisp variable, and it threw a reference error when it was hoisted on line one.
 The same reference error would occur if honeycrisp was declared using *const*.
 However, in the case of *var*, variables are initially set to `undefined` upon declaration.
-If honeycrisp was defined using *var*, the return value of line one would have been `undefined`.
+If honeycrisp was declared using *var*, the return value of line one would have been `undefined`.

 Regardless of whether you use *var*, *let*, or *const*, the variable assignment on line five will never be hoisted.